-Before taking on her current role of Team Advocate, Lisa Avila had served as a Parent Partner after completing the FAST Program with her own family.
+Before taking on the role of FAST Team Advocate, Lisa Avila served as a Parent Partner after completing the program with her family.

 “Once we let these families know that we’ve been through FAST — that we were in the same position — it breaks down those barriers.
 We’re not here to just tell you what you should be doing,” said Ms. Avila.
 “We’ve done it, we’ve experienced it, we know what is has done for us, and we’re just like you.”

 Ms. Simonsen is also a former FAST Graduate and remembers being recruited for the program.